25

 Learning Point: RAAS activation in heart failure leads to increased aldosterone levels, which enhances sodium reabsorption in the collecting duct downstream from loop diuretic action, effectively negating their effect.
 This is why aldosterone antagonists are particularly beneficial in heart failure.

-๐Ÿ“š Reference: Heart Failure Module - Neurohormonal Pathways
+๐Ÿ“š Reference: Neurohormonal Pathways in Heart Failure

 17